mdpetters/DifferentialMobilityAnalyzers.jl/documentation/src/index.md

 # DifferentialMobilityAnalyzers.jl

-*A Julia package for working with data from aerosol Differential Mobility Analyzers.*
+*A Julia package for working with data from differential mobility analyzers.*

 ## Package Features